 Honestly, from a business standpoint, I totally get it.
 You want to make sure you provide a quality product that solves your customers problems.
 And when you allow them to create their own customs, there's a lot room for error, which could reflect poorly on their brand image.

 YOW vs Smoothstar?

-I’m going to dedicate a whole article going over the major differences between YOW and Smoothstar, but for now, here’s a brief summary.
+I have a full article going over the major differences between YOW vs Smoothstar, but here's a brief summary.